UCL/TLOmodel/docs/aims.rst

 =========
 To accomplish this aim, the model represents each step in the generation of health gains:
 (i) the means by which resources for health generate capabilities to deliver services;

 (ii) the need  for healthcare, as it arises from the multiple causes of ill-health that affect each person individually over their life;

 (iii) decisions that are taken to manage mismatches between demand and supply for healthcare services;

 (iv) the effectiveness of the care as delivered, accounting for gaps in quality in the healthcare system.

-These distinct processes must be represented within an internally consistent model framework that mediates dynamic feedback among them.
+These distinct processes are represented within an internally consistent model framework that mediates dynamic feedback among them.

 .. figure:: aims_figure.png